drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 thermal resistance between the conducting tube and water flowing inside the tube.

-The convective thermal resistance between the tube and the water is determined by:
+The convective thermal resistance between the tube and the water will be determined by:

 $$R_{cov,co,w} = \frac{1}{h_{w}\text{πD}_{\text{co}}L}\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ (51)$$